pagi-org/spec/pagi.md

       type; this implies that there are no "previous" or "next" edges connecting nodes of different Sequences.

-#### Container
-* Parameters
-    * **edgeType** -- edgeType to consider as referring to "contained" nodes.
-      Exactly one edgeType must be specified.
-(A nodeType may have multiple instances of the Container trait, together specifying multiple edgeTypes).

-* Properties
-    * *none*
-* Edges
-    * *none*
-* Semantic Description
-    * Describes a nodeType whose existence is defined as a container of another nodeType.
-    * Parameter **edgeType** specifies names of edges which refer to "contained" nodes.
-    * May be specified more than once on a given nodeType, each with a different **edgeType**.
-    * Where multiple edgeTypes are specified for a nodeType by multiple instances of the Container trait, traversal APIs must enable referring to all "contained" edge types as a single construct.

 #### SpanContainer
 * Parameters
     * **spanType** -- the node type that is spanned/contained by this one -